Home 9 Surface Finishing 9 Surface Roughness: Everything You Need to Know

 Working of non-contact measurement (Claudio Campana, 2007)

-The laser light or ultrasonic sound is targeted into the surface of the measuring parts along the X and Y direction.
-Once it hits the surface, it is reflected back to the device in a waveform.
+The laser light or ultrasonic sound is targeted into the surface of the measuring parts along the X and Y directions.
+Once it hits the surface, it is reflected to the device in a waveform.
 Then the device sends the waveform data into the computer, making a surface profile, which provides the roughness after processing that profile through the computer.

 The Comparison Approach